 - Real estate

 Below we will list a few stocks that offer high dividends at the time this article is written.

 Kindred group is an online gambling company that runs a number of popular online casinos, poker sites, and online sports betting sites.
 The most popular and well-known gaming site operated by Kindred Group is Unibet.
 Unibet is a very well regarded online casino that is present in most European markets.
 Kindred is a mature well-managed company that pay high dividends.
 The dividend is currently 7.67%.
 The stock is traded on NASDAQ Nordic.
 Kindred Group license games from a number if different developers.
 Among them, you find another great dividend stock, NetEntertainment.

 NetEntertainment is a leading developer of casino games for online casinos.
 Their software is used by a large number of casinos including Kindred Groups Unibet mentioned above, The developer has developed a large percentage of all popular online casino slots.
 Among the slots, they have developed you will find Mega Fortune, Twin $pin, Jack Hammer, South Park, and many others.
-Read more about the casino games provided by NetEnt.
 The link also allows you to see a list of other casinos that use software from NetEntertainment.
 NetEntertainment is traded on NASDAQ Nordic and pays 6.14 % dividend.